-There is a greater risk of inflationary price increases as economic activity rebounds in our primary production markets and supply chains, especially for products sourced from Asia.
-During the year, we witnessed increasing commodity costs for steel, aluminum and resin, as well as wage pressures in certain markets.
+There is a greater risk of inflationary price increases as economic activity rebounds in our primary production markets and supply chains.
+In recent years, we witnessed increasing commodity costs for steel, aluminum and resin.
+Tight labour markets, low unemployment rates, and increasing collective bargaining pressures may drive wage pressures up which will increase the risk for inflationary pressure in certain markets.
 These trends are expected to continue in coming quarters and could expand to other areas.
 In some cases inputs may not be available in a timely manner.
 The inability to offset inflationary price increases through continuous improvement actions, price increases or adjustments on our own products or otherwise, could have an adverse effect on our earnings.

-Despite increasing vaccination levels, the development and spread of highly-transmissible COVID-19 variants creates continued risk of further disruptions to the automotive industry, including additional mandatory stay-at-home orders or other restrictions.
+Global pandemics caused by viruses or other diseases (such as COVID-19) create continued risk of further disruptions to the automotive and manufacturing industry, including additional mandatory stay-at-home orders or other restrictions.
 These orders may: restrict consumers' ability to purchase vehicles; restrict production; cause elevated employee absenteeism; and lead to supply chain disruptions.
 Over the medium- to long-term, the pandemic may result in societal changes that impact the automotive industry, positively or negatively, including as a result of expanded work-from-home practices that reduce consumers' reliance on vehicles; and/or increased reluctance by people to utilize modes of public transit and/or shared mobility.